mojaloop/ml-testing-toolkit/documents/User-Guide-API-Provisioning.md

 ## 3. Asynchronous API

-You should follow the same procedure as Synchronous API and some additional steps to provision an Asynchronous API.
+You should follow the same procedure as Synchronous API and some additional steps are there to provision an Asynchronous API.

 - Please copy the specification file in yaml format into the following file
   ```